-University of Iowa Hospitals seeking donated face shields
+Iowa getting protective gear from national stockpile, private vendors and donations

+As concerns mount about shortages of masks, gloves and gowns to protect health care workers against the spread of COVID-19, Gov. Kim Reynolds said the state is expediting orders through the federal government and enlisting Iowa prison inmates to make hand sanitizer and other supplies.

+“We have stood up a system in our state with the National Guard and the Department of Public Health so the health care facilities can order through the system and then we can help prioritize where hot zones are,” Reynolds said in a news conference Sunday.

-IOWA CITY — The University of Iowa Hospitals and Clinics issued an “urgent request” Sunday for donations of protective face shields to keep hospital staff safe from the spread of COVID-19.
+Her comments came hours after the state’s largest hospital — the University of Iowa Hospitals and Clinics in Iowa City — issued an “urgent request” for donations of protective face shields to keep hospital staff safe.

-The hospital, based in Iowa City, is asking for Iowa businesses and individuals to donate new or used protective face shields so there are enough for all on-site employees to wear one.
+The hospital is asking Iowa businesses and individuals to donate new or used protective face shields so there are enough for all on-site hospital employees to wear one.

 “These protective shields are extremely effective, especially for our staff who cannot always maintain a 6-foot social distance when interacting with patients, visitors, and colleagues,” said UIHC Chief Executive Officer Suresh Gunasekaran in a statement.
 “There is a national shortage, and we need to secure an adequate supply for our needs now and in the future.”